-If your experience resembles mine, and I suspect in many ways it does, videoconferencing has become a big part of your day both professionally and personally.
-Whether it be the kids participating in a virtual school activity, your husband collaborating with colleagues to solve an urgent problem or you leading your finance department from a makeshift home office, your cat knows just when to walk across the keyboard.
-And, with everyone home at once—each with their own important needs and schedules—blocks of available time to do any one thing are becoming shorter and more fragmented.
+If your experience resembles mine, and I suspect in many ways it does, videoconferencing has been a big part of your day both professionally and personally.
+Whether it be the kids participating in a virtual school graduation, your husband collaborating with colleagues to solve an urgent problem or you leading your finance department from a makeshift home office, your cat knows just when to walk across the keyboard.
+And, with everyone home at once—each with their own important needs and schedules—blocks of available time to do any one thing have become shorter and more fragmented.

 It’s messy, chaotic and crazy.
 It’s also authentic.
 It’s TRUTH.

 In the corporate meeting/event space, our world quickly moved from 90% live to 100% virtual.
 This pivot from live to digital brings with it demands for a new way of thinking—one that is in line with the present “work from home” context, particularly that regarding the immediate, continuing demands being placed on your virtual audience members’ time.
 Here are a few considerations:

 Shorten duration of content sessions—attention spans are shorter online and blocks of significant uninterrupted time from the audience are becoming virtually extinct in a work-from-home context.

 Pack the best-of-the-best content into tight, short segments and push the rest to video on demand.